j3rk0/Shiny/README.md

 This R Shiny App allow to read spatial RNA-Seq data via a simple interface. the following features are provided:

-- graphs about single genes:
+- charts about single genes:
   - map of barcodes expression
   - map of density of barcode expressing the gene
   - histogram of gene-expression ( expression vs barcode count having that expression)